-(Offered in alternating years) Students examine several approaches to teaching, including those of Orff, Kodaly, Dalcroze and Comprehensive Musicianship.
+Students examine several approaches to teaching, including those of Orff, Kodaly, Dalcroze and Comprehensive Musicianship.
 They examine standard texts and audio-visual resources and use them in class projects.
-PREREQUISITE: Music 215 2 hours credit

 354 ELEMENTARY MUSIC EDUCATION METHODS

 (Offered in alternating years) This course is a continuation of Music 353.
 PREREQUISITE: Music 353 2 hours credit